 I found an article on CNN, which talked about Don Norman, a design professor at the Northwestern University in Illinois, a champion of human-centered design -- where wants and needs of individuals are the primary consideration in the design process, and the author of ''The Design of Future Things''.
 Professor Norman issued a challenge to designers and engineers across the world to create things that work for everyone.

-using the improvement of the design of baths and showers for people with sensory impairments as an example, he said these changes would further benefit everyone.
+"It is about time we designed things that can be used by ALL people -- which is the notion behind accessible design.
+Designing for people with disabilities almost always leads to products that work better for everyone."
+(Norman cited by Steere, 2013)using the improvement of the design of baths and showers for people with sensory impairments as an example, he said these changes would further benefit everyone.
 The technology required for such projects is currently being developed and in Korea, designers Changduk Kim and Youngki Hong have designed a "universal toilet", a design that could see the extinction of the seperated disabled toilet.
 (Steere 2013)

 However despite such innovations, Professor Norman noted that the thought process of designers would still need a change in mind set, especially of major companies.